liamwalsh1980/Milestone-Project-4/README.md

 On mobile and tablet screens, the navigation bar is displayed using the hamburger menu icon in the top left replacing the logo.
 This is done to give better UX when viewing the site on smaller screens.
 Users can click the hamburger menu which opens up the same link options as desktop users.
 The ‘User’ icon (My Account) and ‘Shopping Cart’ icon (Starts with £0.00) remains in place however the search bar is replaced with the ‘Search’ icon for users to click on.
 When users click the ‘Search’ icon the search bar appears below.

+When users click the hamburger menu icon this changes to a cross which indicates to the user that the menu is open and can be closed by clicking the cross at any point.
+I decided to use AlpineJS as a tool to achieve this.

 Navigation links on the top right update depending on the user being logged in and whether that user is a regular shopping or administrator.

 ![Image template](readme/images/user-access.png)